Walletika/walletika-web-fetch/docs/whitepaper/en.md

 ## Soft private sale price plan
 The soft private sale has started since we start to building the project, which targets selling 500,000 WTK at 0.02 USD per token to raise 10,000 USD to fund small marketing and development operations.
-> Note: All the people who invest in this stage will get 50% extra.

 ## Master private sale price plan
-The master private sale will start in November 2023, which targets selling 4,500,000 WTK at 0.02 USD per token to raise 90,000 USD to fund big marketing and development operations that serve the pre-sale stage.
+The master private sale will start in November 2023, which targets selling 2,000,000 WTK at 0.02 USD per token to raise 80,000 USD to fund big marketing and development operations that serve the pre-sale stage.

 ## Pre-sale price plan and start trading
 The pre-sale will start in March 2024, which targets selling 35,000,000 WTK in 5 stages at an average price of 0.12 USD per token to raise an equivalent of 4,000,000 USD to pump the liquidity for centralized and decentralized exchanges against 13,000,000 WTK and start trading at a price of 0.30 USD.